 At the start of the competition, the students were given the specifications of a prototype circuit that they were to design and construct as well as parts and test equipment.
 The student teams had six hours to complete their circuit project and one hour to write a report explaining their approach to the technical problem.

-The contest called on the students to develop a circuit that would turn on a fan and use four different settings: high, medium, low, and off.
+The competition called on the students to develop a circuit that would turn on a fan and use four different settings: high, medium, low, and off.
 The two control options were either thermal feedback or clapping, and the UNT students chose clapping because it was worth more points.

 A team of judges from industry and academia evaluated each design and demonstration during the afternoon of the competition.
 The winners were announced at the business meeting’s Saturday evening banquet, and certificates were awarded to the winning team members.
 Cash prizes were $500 for the student branch of the first place team, $250 for the student branch of the second place team, and $100 for the student branch of the third place team.
 The students also said that they received copies of LabVIEW and myDAQ.